-Exhibit 29: Calculating Total Margins with a minimum run time of one hour (i.e. no minimum run time restriction), using historical data from the past three calendar years each block that contains a new start, with all future outage hours removed
+Exhibit 27: Calculating Total Margins with a minimum run time of one hour (i.e. no minimum run time restriction), using historical data from the past three calendar years

 At this point, the blocks of hours would be ranked according to the value of their total margins.